lars-ctf/writeup-gpn22/no-crypto.md

-# No-Crypto Writeup from L.A.R.S
+# No-Crypto Writeup from L.A.R.S.

 ## Setup